dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner.md

 Inspects and returns the capabilities of the current camera.

-Right now, this method only works in Chrome and should be called when the scanner is open.
+> At present, this method only works in Edge, Safari, Chrome and other Chromium-based browsers (Firefox is not supported).
+Also, it should be called when a camera is open.

 ```typescript
 getCapabilities(): MediaTrackCapabilities